 Selecting the right job will therefore depend on two major factors: firstly, it’s important to figure out what kind of ESL teaching job you’d like (in this case, continue reading to discover more) and, secondly, hone in on a suitable destination, given your likes and needs.
 For the latter, our Teaching Destinations page will surely help.

 Under the ESL teaching job umbrella is where you’ll find an extensive variety of positions.
 Whilst most people only imagine teaching English in China, there are quite a few jobs which require you to teach other subjects, only doing so in English.
-Teaching positions in International Schools, for example, will require subject specialization and many kindergarten jobs will simply require you to speak English to the children whilst you look after them.
+Teaching positions in International Schools, for example, will require subject specialisation for secondary teachers and many standard kindergarten jobs will simply require you to speak English to the children whilst you look after them.
 In the grand scheme of things, these two specific examples can be the best paid jobs of all, granted you are in a prestigious institute in one of the major Tier 1 cities.

 Teaching subjects other than English can also be ideal if you are eligible to work in China (see our Am I Eligible Page?) but don’t have TEFL qualifications or enough practical teaching hours to qualify for Tier 1 English-teaching positions.

 It’s important to understand that China is a unique country and ESL teaching jobs here are inarguably different to what you’re used to: even if your entire teaching career has been based on kindergarten work, for example, you’ll still have to learn the intricacies of that kind of work, here.
-Surprisingly, this also holds true for international schools, which seem to beat to a whole different drum in China, despite the fact that many are branches of foreign-based schools.
+Surprisingly, this also holds true for teaching in international schools in China, which seem to beat to a whole different drum in China, despite the fact that many are branches of foreign-based schools.
 When applying for a job, it’s worth taking some time to research the specific school to which you’re applying, most importantly reviews from foreign teachers who’ve worked there before.
 Knowing the kind of teaching environment you’ll be heading into is half the battle won!

-Types of ELS jobs abroad
+Types of ELS jobs in China

 Kindergarten positions are renowned for being among the best paid (and easiest to secure) ESL teaching jobs of all but you really must love working with children.
 If you’re enthusiastic and enjoy being creative at work, kindergarten teaching jobs really rock.
 High pay, lower working hours, better conditions and overall lower stress-levels translate into enviable teaching positions, for the right candidates.

-Public school jobs in China may not be the best paid yet given your working hours are set (weekdays only) they suit those who love stability, having all school holiday-time off and being free every weekend.
+Public school jobs in China may not be the best paid, yet given your working hours are set (weekdays only) they suit those who love stability, having all school holiday-time off and being free every weekend.
 Most contracts will include apartment subsidy and flight reimbursement and, although class sizes can be considerable, you’ll have a local teaching assistant and training/help along the way, making this one of the least stressful teaching jobs of all.
 Generally speaking, you’ll only be required to teach about 20 hours a week.

 If you’re experienced and have subject specialization, you can vie for a position with an international school.
 It helps if you’ve held a position with the school before (say, a Montessori in another country) but if you haven’t, your CV will just need to shine a little brighter than usual.
 Positions with reputable schools are the best-paid teaching jobs in China.